 Figure 5: Optimum blade loading for cavitation control in pumps

-Figure 6: Stage CFD results of inverse designed impeller
+Figure 6: Stage CFD results of an inverse-designed impeller

 CFD Predictions: Multi-phase Cavitation Analysis